tim3959951/self-driving-car-ai/README.md

 🏆 **Kaggle Competition (2nd Place) | Deep Learning | Computer Vision**

-This project builds a self-driving car control system using **EfficientNetB5 & B7 CNNs**, trained on a dataset of steering angles and speeds.
-The model optimises real-time inference with **TensorFlow Lite & Edge TPU**, while employing **K-Fold Cross-Validation and Image Augmentation** for robustness.
+This project builds a self-driving car control system using **an ensemble of EfficientNetB5 & EfficientNetB7 CNNs**, trained on a dataset of steering angles and speeds.
+For real-time self-driving applications, a **MobileNet model optimized with TensorFlow Lite & Edge TPU** enhances inference efficiency.
+To improve robustness, the system employs **K-Fold Cross-Validation and Image Augmentation**.
+The model is designed to navigate complex driving scenarios, including **traffic lights, roundabouts, figure-eight tracks, T-junctions, pedestrians, and obstacles**, ensuring safe and efficient autonomous driving.

 ---